The Class Actions Law Review: Portugal

 Though the Portuguese Consumer Protection Law already contains a representative action mechanism for the protection of consumers' collective interests, this legal regime will probably need to be amended in order to comply with the new rules set out in the new Directive (EU) 2020/1828, especially in regard to cross-border representative actions.

-The increase of popular action claims will put the implementation and effectiveness of the Portuguese popular action mechanism to the test.
+With this increase of popular action claims the implementation and effectiveness of the Portuguese popular action mechanism has been put to the test.
 The outcome will affect a considerable number of national and foreign citizens and will most definitely be widely publicised throughout Portugal and Europe.
 This is definitely a turning point that could define the future of the popular action system in the country.
 It is likely to address whether the system is an adequate form of group litigation for the defence of diffuse interests in Portugal.
 Additionally, the fact that popular actions are in the spotlight has been drawing out those features of the procedure that require improvement.
 Finally, it may also serve as evidence that certain rules are blocking the success of this scheme, such as the courts' uncertainty regarding the legal requirements for associations to bring proceedings, the opt-out system, the lack of preliminary certification by the courts or the prohibition of contingency fees.

 1 Nuno Salazar Casanova is a partner and Madalena Afra Rosa is an associate at Uría Menéndez – Proença de Carvalho.